The Detection Problem

 What we need to make progress

-To estimate survival and detection simultaneously, rather than having them hopelessly tangled together, we need three things:
+To estimate survival and detection simultaneously, rather than having them hopelessly tangled together, we need three things.

-Individually marked animals.
+First, individually marked animals.
 Not just a count of how many we saw, but a record of which specific individuals we saw on each occasion.
 This is what allows us to track fates through time rather than just tallying up numbers.

-Multiple sampling occasions.
+Second, multiple sampling occasions.
 A single occasion gives us a count.
 Multiple occasions give us a pattern of detections and non-detections across time, and that pattern contains the information we need to estimate both \(\phi\) and \(p\) separately.

 The next page introduces the simplest version of this thinking: the Lincoln-Petersen estimator.
 It does not quite tick all three boxes but it builds the intuition clearly and cleanly before we move on to models that do.